Portola Valley, California

-Portola Valley is a small town in San Mateo County, California, United States.
+Portola Valley is an affluent town in San Mateo County, California, United States.
+As of the 2020 census, the town had a population of 4,456.
 Located on the San Francisco Peninsula in the Bay Area, the community is nestled on the eastern slopes of the Santa Cruz Mountains.

 History

 Portola Valley is named after Gaspar de Portolá, first Governor of the Californias and leader of the Portolá expedition.

 Portola Valley was named for Spanish explorer Gaspar de Portolá, who led the first party of Europeans to explore the San Francisco Peninsula in 1769.

 The Native Americans already present were Ohlone and specifically the group (or groups) known as Olpen or Guemelento but these were later moved to Mission Dolores and Mission Santa Clara de Asís which claimed the land and peoples.

 The area's written history dates back to 1833, when a square league of land was given to Domingo Peralta and Máximo Martínez by Governor José Figueroa to form the Rancho Cañada del Corte de Madera.
 In those days it was used for lumbering and cattle grazing.

 By the 1880s Andrew S. Hallidie, a wire rope manufacturer, had built his country home of Eagle Home Farm in what is now Portola Valley.
 He built a 7,341 foot long aerial tramway from his house to the top of Skyline in 1894 though it was removed after his death in 1900.

 In 1886 the name Portola-Crespi Valley was bestowed on the area from the then community of Crystal Springs (now under Crystal Springs Reservoir to the then community of Searsville (in the area of the present day Jasper Ridge Biological Preserve); Crespi is for Juan Crespí, a Franciscan friar with the Portolà expedition.

 The town was incorporated in 1964.
 Bill Lane, known as the publisher of Sunset magazine, was its first mayor.